Pressing Criminal Charges

 • The process of filing criminal charges may help you locate your child.

-• Public awareness of the successful prosecution of a taking parent may deter others from abducting their children.
+• The public may see a taking parent's successful prosecution and deter others from abducting their children.

 Cons

-• An outstanding criminal charge may deter a voluntary or negotiated return if a taking parent believes that he or she may be arrested when they return to the United States.
+• An outstanding criminal charge may deter a voluntary or negotiated return if a taking parent believes they may be arrested when they return to the United States.

 • Criminal charges may adversely affect Hague return proceedings.
 Some judges may refuse to order a child's return if there is a warrant for the taking parent's arrest.

-• The arrest, prosecution, and incarceration of the taking parent could be emotionally damaging for the child.
+• Arresting, prosecuting, and jailing the taking parent could affect the child.

-• The goals of the criminal justice system to arrest a taking parent may be in conflict with your wishes, and once initiated, the prosecutor has control of any and all criminal proceedings.
-How these proceedings develop will be out of your hands.
+• The criminal justice system may want to arrest a taking parent.
+This may conflict with your wishes.
+And once started, prosecutors decide how to proceed in a criminal case.
+How these proceedings develop may be out of your hands.

-When your child is missing you should immediately report the abduction to law enforcement.
-Law Enforcement should respond immediately, and enter your child into the National Crime Information Center (NCIC) Missing Person Database.
-The initial response from law enforcement could determine whether or not a child is quickly and safely recovered.
+When your child is missing you should immediately report the abduction to law enforcement officials.
+The police should respond right away.
+They should enter your child into the National Crime Information Center (NCIC) Missing Person Database.
+The initial response from law enforcement could determine if a child is quickly and safely recovered.

 • Your Local Police: Most international abductions are first reported to your local police.
-If they pursue warrants, your local police (in coordination with the local prosecutor) may seek issuance of a warrant based on your state’s criminal parental kidnapping laws.
-You may also want to arrange to meet with your local prosecutor’s office to understand law enforcement’s considerations for moving forward, and to advocate for your case.
+Your local police (with the local prosecutor) may seek a warrant.
+It would likely be based on your state’s criminal parental kidnapping laws.
+You may also want to meet with your local prosecutor.
+This is to understand law enforcement’s views on moving forward and to advocate for your case.

-• The Federal Bureau of Investigation (FBI): You may also report your case directly to the FBI at the field office nearest your home.
-If possible, you should also consider meeting with the Assistant U.S. Attorney to discuss the possibility of pursuing federal criminal charges against the taking parent.
+• The Federal Bureau of Investigation (FBI): You may also report your case directly to the FBI at the field office closest to your home.
+If possible, you should also consider meeting with the Assistant U.S. Attorney.
+You can discuss the option to pursue federal criminal charges against the taking parent.
 The FBI may decide to treat the abduction as a felony under the International Parental Kidnapping Crime Act.
 Visit their website for more information.

-• HELPFUL HINT: Many law enforcement professionals have limited experience with parental child abduction cases and specifically, with procedures in international parental abduction cases.
-The Office of Children’s Issues can provide resources and communicate with law enforcement officials about the federal laws that will authorize them to assist you.
+• A HELPFUL HINT: Many law enforcement professionals have little experience with parental child abduction cases.
+This is especially true for international cases.
+The Office of Children’s Issues can provide resources.
+They can also talk to law enforcement about the federal laws that allow them to help you.

-• Coordinated Effort: Successful resolution of international parental child abduction cases through use of criminal charges required a coordinated effort among federal, state, and local law enforcement authorities.
-In some cases, U.S. law enforcement will also enlist the help of Interpol and foreign law enforcement authorities to carry out an investigation.
+• Coordinated Effort: Successful resolution of international parental child abduction cases through use of criminal charges requires a coordinated effort among federal, state, and local law enforcement authorities.
+In some cases, U.S. law enforcement will also enlist the help of INTERPOL and foreign law enforcement authorities to carry out an investigation.

-• Foreign Police, Customs, and Laws: Be aware that parental abduction is not a crime in most countries, and this can hinder efforts to prosecute a taking parent.
-Other factors that may obstruct the process are local customs as they relate to religion, gender, nationality, and other factors.
+• Foreign Police, Customs, and Laws: Be aware that parental abduction is not a crime in some countries.
+This can hinder efforts to prosecute a taking parent.
+Other factors may also obstruct the process.
+These factors can include local customs related to religion, gender, nationality, and the state’s involvement in family matters.